TRIQS/dft_tools/doc/guide/transport.rst

 To use the previously obtained self energy we set with_Sigma to True and the broadening to :math:`0.0`.
 As we also want to calculate the Seebeck coefficient we have to include :math:`\Omega=0.0` in the mesh.
 Note that the current version of the code repines the :math:`\Omega` values to the closest values on the self energy mesh.
-For complete description of the input parameters see the :meth:`transport_distribution reference <pytriqs.applications.dft.sumk_dft_tools.SumkDFTTools.transport_distribution>`.
+For complete description of the input parameters see the :meth:`transport_distribution reference <dft.sumk_dft_tools.SumkDFTTools.transport_distribution>`.

 The resulting transport distribution is not automatically saved, but this can be easily achieved with::